-In the year 2000, the United States passed the Electronic Signatures in Global and National Commerce Act (ESIGN), effectively making electronic signatures legal (meaning they are granted the same legal status as handwritten signatures) in every state and US territory where federal law applies.
-In situations where federal law doesn’t apply, most states (except Illinois, New York, and Washington, which have their own statutes about electronic signatures) have adopted the Uniform Electronic Transactions Act, which offers a legal framework for the use of electronic signatures in each state.
+In 2000, the United States passed the Electronic Signatures in Global and National Commerce Act (ESIGN), effectively making electronic signatures legal in every state and US territory where federal law applies.
+This means meaning electronic signatures are granted the same legal status as handwritten signatures.
+In situations where federal law doesn’t apply, most states (except Illinois, New York, and Washington, which have their own statutes about electronic signatures) have adopted the Uniform Electronic Transactions Act.
+This Act offers a legal framework for the use of electronic signatures in each state.

 When e-signatures won’t work

 While electronic signatures have the same legal status as hand-written signatures in the US, it’s important to note that there are some exceptions and instances where e-signatures won’t work.
-In many states, for example, certain types of documents such as wills require a wet signature to be legal—so be sure to familiarize yourself with your state’s requirements and know when an electronic signature won’t cut it.
+For example, in many states, certain types of documents such as wills require a wet signature to be legal.
+Be sure to familiarize yourself with your state’s requirements and know when an electronic signature won’t cut it.

 What makes an electronic signature legal?

-While e-signatures are legal, it’s important to recognize that they should meet certain criteria to be legally binding.
+While e-signatures for lawyers are legal, it’s important to recognize that they should meet certain legally-binding criteria.
 The ESIGN Act recommends that electronic signature workflows demonstrate the following: